zotero/publications/README.md

     <script src="zotero-publications-compat-lodash.min.js"></script>

+Alternatively, if you're compiling your JS using Browserify/Babelify or similar, you can just include/require "zotero-publications" in your app.

-All builds are following the [Universal Module Definition](https://github.com/umdjs/umd) pattern which means you can also use this library in systems that use AMD (e.g. [RequireJS](http://requirejs.org/)) or CommonJS module loader mechanism.
+Finally, all the builds in `dist` folder are following the [Universal Module Definition](https://github.com/umdjs/umd) pattern which means you can also use this library in systems that use AMD (e.g. [RequireJS](http://requirejs.org/)) or CommonJS module loader mechanism.

 Usage
 -----